iDesignRES/Tecnalia_Solar-Energy-Model/README.md

 This README provides an overview of the Model iDesignRES Building Stock Energy Model within iDesignRES.

-It is handled by Tecnalia and part of WP1, Task number Task1.4.
+It is handled by Tecnalia and part of WP1, Task number Task 1.4.

 ## Purpose of the model